theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/1_factory_method/Factory Method.md

 ### :smile: Solution
 The Factory Method pattern suggests that you replace direct object construction calls (using the `new` operator) with calls to a special *factory* method.
 Don't worry: the objects are still created via the `new` operator, but it's being called from within the factory method.
-Objects returned by a factory method are often referred to as "products."
+Objects returned by a factory method are often referred to as *products*.
 译:

 ![](../../../../assets/uml_Logistics.png)